hari2309s/what-does-it-mean/README.md

 ### `npm run lint`

-To run the linter on the codebase.
+Runs linter on the codebase.

 ### `npm run prettify`

-To format the codebase based on prettier config.
+Formats the codebase based on prettier config.

+### `npm run predeploy`

+Builds the application as part of deployment and runs automatically beofre the deployment script.

+### `npm run deploy`

+Deploys the application to GitHub pages and can be accessed from [https://hari2309s.github.io/what-does-it-mean](https://hari2309s.github.io/what-does-it-mean)